jasontdev/personal-webpage/src/markdown/blog/post_2.md

 ---
 template: blog
-slug: /blog/my-most-used-flexbox-responsive-layout
+slug: /blog/my-most-used-responsive-layout
 date: 2022-03-05T10:03:00.000+10:00
-title: My most used Flexbox responsive layout
+title: My most used responsive Flexbox layout
 description: A quick and easy responsive layout using Flexbox only
 ---

-# My most used responsive layout
+# My most used responsive Flexbox layout

 While learning web development, one thing I have done a lot of is start new projects.
 The goal is generally to get up and running